 There have been a couple of violent far-right demonstrations recently in response to Budapest's Gay Pride parades, and Hungarian society maintains largely conservative views, but attitudes are slowly changing.
-There's good gay nightlife in Budapest (but not elsewhere in Hungary) and Budapest was also the venue for EuroGames 2012 – Europe's largest gay-friendly sporting event.
+Budapest offers a reasonable gay scene for its size but there's not much going on publicly elsewhere in Hungary.

 - A travel insurance policy to cover theft, loss and medical problems is a good idea.
 There is a wide variety of policies available, so check the small print.